pgcopydb stream

 pgcopydb stream prefetch

-pgcopydb stream prefetch - Stream JSON changes from the source database and transform them to SQL
+pgcopydb stream prefetch - Stream changes from the source database into the SQLite CDC store

-The command pgcopydb stream prefetch connects to the source database using the logical replication protocl and the given replication slot.
+The command pgcopydb stream prefetch connects to the source database using the logical replication protocol and the given replication slot.

-pgcopydb stream prefetch: Stream JSON changes from the source database and transform them to SQL
+pgcopydb stream prefetch: Stream changes from the source database into the SQLite CDC store

 usage: pgcopydb stream prefetch